Jason | May 20, 2023

 Example 3 Sinking Funds

 You know your car will need tires, brakes, and oil changes in the future, but we don't know exactly when.
 So we will set our auto maintenance goal to $100 a month.
 To start to build a mini savings account for auto maintenance.
 We won't spend all of this money every month or maybe not even touch it some months, but when the time comes for maintenance on our car we will have the money for it.

 Now that you have all of your accounts created and goals set up you can start budgeting.
-All of your money in all your accounts added together make up your budget.
+All of your money in your Cash and Credit Card account groups added together make up your budget.
 Remember in zero-based budgeting we want to budget our money to $0.00.
 We don't want it above or below $0.00, if your budget number goes below $0.00 it will turn red which means you have allocated money you don't have and are creating debt, if it is above zero then congratulations you still have more money to allocate towards your priorities.

 One of the many benefits of this approach is it doesn't matter where you are in the month when you start budgeting.
 If it is the middle of the month, and you have already paid some of your bills, or you don't need a month's worth of groceries then you don't need to allocate some or all of the money to that category.
 Also since we are only budgeting the money we actually have and not any future earnings, inconsistent paychecks are no problem.